-In our intense everyday lives, every user is thankful for services and tools that help to ease their lives.
+In our everyday lives, users are thankful for services and tools that helps them ease their lives.
 When it comes to financial services and banking, a feature that often reduces the user’s anxiety is recurring payments, as it makes it easier to manage their monthly bills.

-Unfortunately, in some cases, due to the feature being complex and not user-friendly, this can cause users additional problems instead of helping to solve them.
+Unfortunately, in some cases, due to the features being complex and not user-friendly, this can cause users additional problems instead of helping to solve them.

 Image source: HSBC Mobile App, 2018 / Mobile Banking App design by UXDA, 2018

-In the example on the left, it's a long and complex journey to even get to the recurring payment form.
+In the example on the left, it's a long journey to get to the recurring payment form.

 Swedbank Mobile App, 2020

 When the user gets to the mobile responsive form, he/she has to go through several screens filled with information and long descriptions about the product.
-Why would the user need all of this information if they have already decided that they just want to quickly set up a recurring payment?
+But most likely the user won't need all of this information if they have already decided to quickly set up a recurring payment.

 Instead of instant access to the recurring payment form, the user has to carefully study multiple colorful call-to-action (CTA) buttons, pictures and bullet points displayed on the screen, analyzing where they should click to reach their goal.